Illegal Stills: Songs

 "Stateline Blues" - "A Tahoe tune.
 Always seem to end up with an acoustic tune on the album.
 Played it live on Dobro for a few months, but it sounded richer on Maybelle, the oldest D-45, with just a Dobro solo.
 Stephen overdubbed bass part later, as did Joe Vitale on brush drums."

 "Closer to You" - "Donnie's outstanding twelve-string throughout the track sets up a simply great song."

 "No Me Niegas" - "Lala had to play right on this one.
 We tried to get a classic latin feel and of course the holes in the percussion are as solid as the beats.
 Piano and synthesizer by Stephen."

 "Ring of Love" - "Donnie pulled this one out of his past.
 Flo and Eddie worked on him the better part of an evening 'till he forgot he wasn't supposed to be having a good time singing.
 'Smiracles will happen!"

 "Circlin'" - "Cut three different times, this one sounds the best.
 Recorded at Cherokee in LA, after we had just finished all basics and vocals for the album.
 Just one of those nights when everyone was there.
 Joe Vitale played drums.
 Lead guitar and piano overdub is Stephen."

 Artwork and packaging

-The album is noted for its creative artwork, placing Stills head on the label of moonshine jar, a pun on the album's title.
+The album is noted for its creative artwork, placing Stills's head on the label of a moonshine jar, a pun on the album's title.
 A lyric sheet was also included with a description of each track.